Spin Multipartitions: INTRODUCTION

 We now turn to the spin case.
 The projective representations of the symmetric group are representations of a central extension of the symmetric group by a cyclic group of order two.
 Those representations for which the generator $z$ of the kernel takes the value $1$ are called ordinary representations and the spin representations are those for which $z$ takes the value $-1$.
 The theory of spin representations lags behind that of the symmetric groups, but what can be done for the ordinary representations can usually be extended eventually to spin representations.
 A theory of strict partitions labeling spin representations goes back to Morris and Yasseen, \cite{MY1, MY2}.
 The partitions representing the irreducible modules over a field of characteristic $p$ are not, as in the ordinary case, a subset of the partitions in the characteristic case.
 Instead, one allows partitions that are not strict, provided that the repeated rows are divisible by $p$.
-Leclerc and Thibon \cite{LT} conjectured that the spin representations also correspond to the simple modules of a highest weight representation $V(\Lambda)$ for the case $\Lambda = \Lambda_0$ of an affine Lie algebra, and this was eventually proven.
+Leclerc and Thibon \cite{LT} conjectured that the spin representations also correspond to the simple modules of a highest weight representation $V(\Lambda)$ for the case $\Lambda = \Lambda_0$ of an affine Lie algebra, and this was eventually proven by Brundan and Kleshchev in \cite{BK1}.

-In the ground-breaking work \cite{CR}, Chuang and Rouquier categorified the action of the Weyl group on the highest weight module $V(\Lambda)$, using a method they called $\mathfrak{sl}_2$-categorification.

-A similar categorification result \cite{BK} is now available for the projective representations of the symmetric groups, which leads to the hope of an eventual categorification of the cyclotomic Hecke algebras for the affine Lie algebra $A^{(2)}_{2n}$.
-In analogy to the case of the symmetric groups, one can ask what happens for more general highest weights $\Lambda$?
+One can ask what happens to the labeling of the crystal base for more general highest weights $\Lambda$?
 In analogy to the case of cyclotomic Hecke algebras in type A, one would expect some form of multipartition, but a naive attempt by the authors ten years ago to define spin multipartitions using only strict partitions failed dismally because it could not reproduce the crystal structure.